Facilities and Services

 Where do I get my mail and packages:

 Central Services also offers the purchase of shipping through USPS, UPS and FedEx.
 You can also bring pre-paid labeled shipments for USPS, UPS and FedEx to send out.
-Acceptable means of payment in Central Services are cash or credit card.
+Acceptable means of payment in Central Services are cash or credit card if the price is $5.00 or more.
 We do not accept student IDs as payment.

 Students can also utilize the Chestertown US Post Office, which is located at 104 Spring Street here in Chestertown, MD.